mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 import { Component } from '@angular/core';

+// @Component → Angular decorator
-// @Component is Angular’s decorator.
-It tells Angular: "Hey, this is a component, and here's where to find its HTML"
+// It tells Angular: "This class is a component"
+// Also defines how Angular should use it (selector, template, styles, etc.)

 @Component({
-  selector: 'app-root',                                                 // This is used like <app-root></app-root> in HTML
+  selector: 'app-root',  // Acts like a custom HTML tag <app-root></app-root>
-  template: `<button (click)="handleClick()">Click Me</button>`         // This is the HTML Angular will show })
+  template: `<button (click)="handleClick()">Click Me</button>`  // Template (HTML) shown in the browser })

 export class AppComponent {
-  // 👇 Your logic goes here
+  // 👇 Your component logic (methods, data, events) goes here handleClick() {
-  handleClick() {
     alert('Button clicked!');
   }
 }
 ```

--> Angular gives you the structure.
-You must create components, use decorators, etc.
+-> Angular gives you the structure → you must create components, use decorators, follow its rules.

--> You don’t decide how to start — Angular does.
+-> You don’t decide how the app starts → Angular bootstraps it for you.

--> Your code fits into Angular’s system.
-You just "fill in the blanks" with your logic.
+-> Your code fits into Angular’s system → you just “fill in the blanks” with your logic.

--> It has built-in features like routing, services, dependency injection, etc.
+-> It comes with built-in features like:
+  ✅ Routing
+  ✅ Services
+  ✅ Dependency Injection
+  ✅ Form handling & more

+⚡ One-liner: Angular = Structured system → you follow its rules, it runs the show.

-# Similarities between Library and Framework
+# Similarities between a Library & a Framework

--> Both are created to speed up development by providing pre-written, reusable code.
+✅ Both provide pre-written, reusable code to speed up development.

--> Both help in solving common problems developers face during application development.
+✅ Both solve common problems developers face during application building.

--> Both can be used to optimize performance by offering tested and efficient solutions.
+✅ Both can help optimize performance with tested, efficient solutions.

--> Both are used to avoid writing everything from scratch and improve productivity.
+✅ Both reduce the need to write everything from scratch, boosting productivity.

--> Both can be added to a project to extend its functionality.
+✅ Both can be added to a project to extend functionality.

 # Differences between Library and Framework

-Control:
+1. Control

-    -> In a library, you control when and how to call the code.
+Library → You control when and how to call the code.

-    -> In a framework, the framework is in control — it calls your code at the right time.
+Framework → The framework controls the flow and calls your code at the right time.

-Flexibility:

-    -> Libraries are more flexible — you can use parts of them as needed.
+2. Flexibility
+Library → More flexible, you pick and use only what you need.

-    -> Frameworks are less flexible — you follow their rules and structure.
+Framework → Less flexible, you must follow its rules and structure.

-Usage:
+3. Usage

-    -> A library is a collection of specific functions to help with tasks.
+Library → A set of specific functions/tools to help with tasks.

-    -> A framework is a complete structure for building entire applications.
+Framework → A complete structure for building entire applications.

-Inversion of Control:
+4. Inversion of Control (IoC)

-    -> Libraries: No inversion — you’re the boss.
+Library → No inversion — you’re the boss.

-    -> Frameworks: Inversion of control — framework is the boss.
+Framework → Inversion of control — framework is the boss.

-With a library, you call the code; with a framework, the code calls you.
+⚡ One-liner: With a library, you call the code.
+With a framework, the code calls you.

 ![Library VS Framework](./assets/LibraryVsFramework.jpg "Library VS Framework")